Why choose Biodegradable Silk Floss?

 Is Dental Lace silk floss compostable?

-Dental Lace is not currently certified compostable, however in the US region where Dental Lace is produced the lace is accepted by their commercial composting company.
+Dental Lace eco dental floss is not currently certified compostable, however in the US region where Dental Lace is produced the lace is accepted by their commercial composting company.
 They are currently working on a compostable certification.

 Is Dental Lace Vegan?

 How do you use Silk Floss?

-To get the best results from your Dental Lace, cut the desired amount of lace from the metal container (we recommend 30-45 cm).
+To get the best results from your eco dental floss, cut the desired amount of Dental Lace from the metal container (we recommend 30-45 cm).
 Wind the floss around each of your middle fingers, leaving a few centimetres of floss in the centre.

-Hold your Dental Lace quite tight between your thumb and index fingers and slide it gently up and down between your teeth.
+Hold your eco dental floss quite tight between your thumb and index fingers and slide it gently up and down between your teeth.
 It’s not recommended to force the floss as it may cut your gum tissue.

 After cleaning the area, gently remove the floss using the same back and forth motion used to clean the area.